tim-kos/frey/README.md

  - [x] Implement a bailAfter, use it for DynamoDB scenario
  - [x] Amazon free tier dynamodb Travis tests
  - [x] Runtime can be a command module, which can be prefixed to the runChain.
 Prepare can also be prepended to all.
 Afterwards, scenarios won't need to be ordered
- - [ ] Dynamodb scenario can evolve to be a full run
  - [ ] `./Freyfile.toml` ?
 This means recipeDir defaults to `.`, and .git check should traverse upwards 'indefinitely'
  - [ ] Port Prepare SSH Keys
  - [ ] Port refresh